Star Wars: The Clone Wars (novel): Differences from the film

-The book was released before the movie, Star Wars: The Clone Wars, was released.
-Because of this, there are some differences between the movie and the book.
+Because the book was released three weeks prior to the film's premiere, there are some differences between the two works.
 One difference is the Battle of Teth.
-In the movie, after the clones are defeated and Asajj Ventress and her droids are closing in on the surviving clones, there are six troopers instead of five like in the movie.
-Also, the character dialogue in the book is much different than in the film.
+In the book, after the clones are defeated and Asajj Ventress and her droids are closing in on the surviving clones, there are six troopers instead of five like in the film.
+Also, the character dialogue features some notable differences from the film.